microsoft/vscode-wiki/Copilot-Issues.md

 ## Reading requests

 To easily see the details of requests made by Copilot Chat, run the command "Show Chat Debug View".
 This will show a treeview with an entry for each request made.
 You can see the prompt that was sent to the model, the tools that were enabled, the response, and other key details.
-Always read the prompt when making any changes, to ensure that it's being rendered as you expect!
 You can save the request log with right click > "Export As...".

 The view also has entries for tool calls on their own, and a prompt-tsx debug view that opens in the Simple Browser.